ADA-SITE-JML/wm2-2021-summer/homeworks/hw1/README.md

 #### Requirements
 * I have added bootstrap css link which will require internet.
-* Please change file name in the index.jsp folder, for your file location.
+* Please, change file name in the index.jsp folder, for your file location.
+* Please, use hw1 as a app name.
+I have used /hw1/ as a action in form get request.